 Joe Fairless: What’s a mistake you’ve made on a transaction that we have not talked about already?

 Justin Fraser: I’ve let tenants go way too long without payment, thinking that I could just collect their late fees, and then all of a sudden the late fees don’t come in and you’ve got months without payment, and then you’ve got an eviction, so… You can’t be too lenient with those tenants.
 You’ve gotta stay on top of them.

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: And how can the Best Ever listeners get in touch with you two and listen to the podcast?
+Joe Fairless: Best ever way the Best Ever listeners can get in touch with you?

 Joe Fairless: Justin, thank you so much for being on the show.
 I loved talking to you about your first syndication, how you raised $600,000… You were volunteering at the REIA three years ago, and at first you were working the desk, doing some administrative stuff, then you started planning the events, and then when there was an opportunity for you to lead the REIA, you stood up and volunteered your services, and as a result, when you were looking to go larger, you brought $350,000 from that leadership position, or as a result of that leadership position and all the time you had put into it years prior.
 It’s certainly a lesson for many investors.

 I mention all the time, if you have time to attend a meetup, then you have time to create one.
 In your case, you attended but then you volunteered your time and maximized the amount of value that you’d get from attending… So either way, you either create one or you just volunteer – you maximize while you’re there.